 Coombe Wood near Honiton

-This is one of those places that the National Trust keeps secret from us.
-Lots of places like this are not listed in the NT guide book but are scattered around the countryside and kept for those locals in the know.
-This is one place I have yet to visit but judging by their web page header picture bluebells feature here.

-Otterhead Lakes and Woods

-**NOW**

-Coombe Wood near Honiton

 This is one of those places that the National Trust and locals keep secret from us.
 Lots of places like this are not listed in the NT guide book but are scattered around the countryside.
 Last year I was bit late to see the bluebells but I’ve heard it one of the best.
 However it’s a lovely walk at any time of year.

 Otterhead Lakes and Woods